Kobe Bryant’s Brilliant, Flawed, Maddeningly Driven Genius

 I’m staring at a computer screen, watching the tweets about Kobe Bryant in a state of abject shock and horror.
 Even as the reports are confirmed, I keep clinging to some vague hope that the life of one of the greatest players in NBA history didn’t end early Sunday morning.
 But it’s there, confronting me and basketball fans all over the world like some kind of horrible sucking nullity.

-Bryant’s Sikorsky S-76 helicopter reportedly crashed into a hillside near Calabasas, California at 9:47 a.m.
+Bryant’s Sikorsky S-76 helicopter reportedly crashed into a hillside near Calabasas, California, at 9:47 a.m.
 PT.
 None of the nine people on board survived, according to the Los Angeles County Sheriff’s Department.
 As I’m writing this, TMZ confirmed that one of the passengers was Bryant’s daughter Gianna Maria Onor, age 13.
 The father and daughter were headed to basketball practice, along with another player and parent.
-Authorities later confirmed that a total of nine people were killed in the crash.

 I can still see images of a teenaged 17-year old Bryant, draped in a baggy maroon Lower Merion High School jersey, already a slashing, preternaturally talented guard, who went straight to the NBA.
 He was, at times, a shy kid, who’d struggled to acclimate to life in the United States after spending his childhood abroad in Italy, where his father Joe Bryant played professionally.